RavanH/orange-confort-plus/readme.txt

 == Description ==

-This plugin adds the [Orange Confort+](https://confort-plus.orange.com/index_en.html) accessibility toolbar, version 4.3.5, to your WordPress website.
+This plugin adds the [Orange Confort+](https://confort-plus.orange.com/index_en.html) accessibility toolbar to your WordPress website.
+You can choose between version 4 and 5 of the toolbar.

-Orange Confort+ aims to enhance user experience on your website.
-It works best when your website is fully accessible because it does **not** fix website accessibility issues: blocking points stay blocking points, with or without Orange Confort+.
+Orange Comfort+ is a browser extension that facilitates reading and navigation on web pages.
+It adjusts the display of text, buttons, links, as well as vocalization and navigation by offering specific buttons, a large mouse pointer, a highly visible focus, and quick access to numerous settings.

+Comfort+ settings will only work correctly on websites that comply with accessibility standards.
+If a site is inaccessible, its functionality may be significantly compromised.
+A Pause button allows you to temporarily disable Comfort+.

-The Orange Confort+ service was created by Orange.
-It provides significant assistance to users with motor, visual or cognitive disabilities (such as dyslexia), and improves the user experience for all.
+The Orange Comfort+ service was created by Orange.
+It embodies a design approach centered on the diversity of users and follows the principles of universal design: an interface for everyone, with personalized settings for each individual.

 https://www.youtube.com/watch?v=vQiZMk694TQ

 = Toolbar features =

-* Typography: font size, word-spacing, letter-spacing, line-height, font-face (Arial, Luciole, Open Sans, Open Dyslexic and Accessible DfA).
-* Layout: cancel layout, force left-aligned text, number list items, customize links appearance, display a reading mask.
-* Colors: modify foreground and background colors.
-* Behavior: direct access to main content on page load, automatic selection of page clickable elements with a user defined delay, page scrolling on simple user on hover.
-* Toolbar available in French, English, Polish and Spanish, defaulting to the site language.
+The Comfort+ palette is organized into groups of settings, some designed for users seeking just a bit more ease of use ( Easy+ mode), others for those looking for light visual adjustments ( Visual+ mode) or more advanced visual settings such as high zoom and very high contrast ( Visual++ mode).

+Other settings are aimed at users needing reading accommodations, such as highly legible and vocalized text ( Reading+ mode) or more advanced tools like rulers, margins, and colorization ( Reading++ mode).
+Finally, navigation settings are available for users who have difficulty with the mouse pointer and prefer larger buttons or even no-click navigation with automatic hovering clicks ( Pointing+ mode).
+Additional settings are available for users who navigate web pages exclusively using buttons or keyboard commands ( Motor+ mode).

+For web developers, Comfort+ is an excellent way to showcase the accessibility improvements made to their websites.

-= Plugin features =
+= Plugin options =

-* Toolbar and button position can be set on Settings > Reading.
+* Toolbar versions: V4 or V5 can be set on Settings > Reading.
+* Toolbar and button position avaibable for V4.
-* Custom button position with a [shortcode](#how%20to%20use%20the%20shortcode%3F).
+* Custom button position with a [shortcode](#how%20to%20use%20the%20shortcode%3F) available for V4.
-* Compatible with many Cookie Consent plugins via [WP Consent API](https://wordpress.org/plugins/wp-consent-api/).
+* Compatible with many Cookie Consent plugins via [WP Consent API](https://wordpress.org/plugins/wp-consent-api/) or V4.
 * WordPress Multisite compatible.

 = Privacy / GDPR =

 Neither this plugin nor the Orange Confort+ accessibility toolbar collect any user or visitor data.
-The Orange Confort+ accessibility toolbar uses two functional browser cookies, used for storing user selected accessibility options.
+The Orange Confort+ accessibility toolbar V4 uses two functional browser cookies, used for storing user selected accessibility options.

 * UCI42 - Stores user toolbar settings; set at page load; domain specific; expires after 1 year.
 * uci-bl - Stores toolbar on/off toggle; set when toolbar toggle is used; domain specific; session only.